-The gains listed in Table 1 are realized by changing the taps on the input resistors inside the amplifier.
+The gains listed in Table 2 are realized by changing the taps on the input resistors inside the amplifier.
 This causes the input impedance (Z_i) to be dependent on the gain setting.
 The actual gain settings are controlled by ratios of resistors, so the actual gain distribution from part-to-part is quite good.
-However, the input impedance can shift by up to 30% due to shifts in the actual resistance of the input resistors.
+However, the input impedance may shift by 30% due to shifts in the actual resistance of the input resistors.

 For design purposes, the input network (discussed in the next section) should be designed assuming an input impedance of 20 k Ω , which is the absolute minimum input impedance of the TPA2000D1.
-At the higher gain settings, the input impedance can increase as high as 115 k Ω .
+At the higher gain settings, the input impedance could increase as high as 115 k Ω .